MICE: Minimal Interaction Cross-Encoders for efficient Re-ranking: Towards minimal interaction cross-encoders

 \subsection{Background}

 Cross-encoders classify a query-document $(Q,D)$ couple.
-Their input is typically composed of the following sequence of tokens: \texttt{[CLS] $q_1 \ldots q_n$ [SEP1] $d_1 \ldots d_m$ [SEP2]} ($n$ query tokens and $m$ document tokens).
-The transformer architecture updates the representation of the input tokens after each layer $\ell \in [1 \ldots L]$ by performing a sequence of two main processing steps, namely residual updates through self-attention and feed-forward networks.
-Finally, the classification head of a cross-encoder is applied to the token representation \CLS{} of the last layer $L$, which outputs a relevance score for the document \textit{w.r.t.} the query.
+Their input is typically composed of the sequence of tokens: \texttt{[CLS] $q_1 \ldots q_n$ [SEP1] $d_1 \ldots d_m$ [SEP2]} ($n$ query tokens and $m$ document tokens).
+In this work we focus on encoder-only cross-encoders, as this architecture has been shown to be the best choice for sequence classification task \cite{ettin}.
+The relevance score for the document \textit{w.r.t.} the query is predicted by applying a classification head to the token representation \CLS{} of the last transformer layer $L$.

-Cross-encoders use self-attention to capture \emph{interaction} signals between two tokens $a$ and $b$, by transferring part of the information contained in the representation of the token $a$ and encoding it inside the representation of the token $b$, and vice-versa.
-When these two tokens belong to the same part (query or document in IR), the self-attention moves \textit{context}, or semantic information, between them and \emph{contextualizes} them.
-This mechanism partly explains the success of transformer models in NLP tasks.
-In IR, these interactions have a very different meaning when token $a$ belongs to the query and token $b$ to the document (or reciprocally).
-As self-attention can move information from the input part of the token $a$ and compare it to the information already encoded in the token $b$ (\textit{e.g.}, the identity of the token, the semantic of its context, etc.), this mechanism is key in detecting \emph{matching signals} between documents and queries.
+Cross-encoders use self-attention to capture \emph{interaction} signals between two tokens $a$ and $b$.
+In IR, these interactions have a very specific meaning when token $a$ belongs to the query and token $b$ to the document (or reciprocally).
+By moving information from token $a$ and comparing it with what is already encoded in token $b$ (its identity, the semantics of its context, etc.), self-attention is key to detecting \emph{matching signals} between queries and documents.